 How To Paint A Christmas Tree Saguaro Cactus

-This tutorial will teach you how to paint one of those majestic looking cacti that can only be found in the Sonoran Desert.
+This tutorial will teach you how to paint a majestic cacti that can only be found in the Sonoran Desert.
 Yup, I am an Arizona resident!
 I’ve grown to appreciate the beauty of our state, particularly the desert, over the years that I’ve grown up here.
 There is something truly awe inspiring about our desert when you see it for the first time.
 And yes, some of us “Zonians” do really decorate the saguaros with Christmas lights (with heavy duty gloves of course)!
 Any how, you are going to be guided step by step how to do this painting.
 The beautiful starry twilight sky will be painted first, then you will draw the cactus with a piece of chalk, paint it in and add those fun Christmas lights!

-- 16″ x 20″ Canvas or 8″ x 10″ canvas
+- 16″ x 20″ Canvas or and desired size

 - Chalk for drawing the cactus

 1. Paint the sky first starting from the top of the canvas.

 Turn your blank 16″ x 20″ canvas to vertical position.